juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 # There are other patches for making macOS believe that os running on a real iMac, like DMAC, MCHC, MEM2, PCMR, and so on.

-# Note: I will dedicate some time to trying to fix sleep issue (display not working after sleep)
+# Note: I will dedicate some time to trying to fix sleep issue (display not working after sleep)...

 # Progress: I went deep into Whatevergreen.kext patching, So I figured out how to send sleep command, ONLY TO IGPU, and make the M900 to go into HALF-SLEEP state, to avoid the tiny pc to get stuck on BLANK MODE
 Instead of typing a lot, I will show you My Config on a few pictures...
-Remember this tiny pc has mobile hardware, so I treated it as a MacMini not a iMac (the LSPCON and hda-gfx= onboard-1 patches, make MacOS believe its a mobile IGPU not a Desktop IGPU so, when you go to sleep and later touch and key or move the mouse, basically the system believes you a CLOSING and/or OPENING the "Laptop".
+Remember this tiny pc has mobile hardware, so I treated it as a MacMini not a iMac; the LSPCON and hda-gfx=onboard-1 patches, make MacOS believe its a mobile IGPU not a Desktop IGPU so, when you go to sleep and later press a key or move the mouse, basically the system believes you a CLOSING and/or OPENING the "Laptop".

 ![00DEVICEPROPERTIES](https://user-images.githubusercontent.com/74636450/181666524-5afc44bc-bddc-411e-a4d5-0bc75f35e26f.png)